apache/arrow/r/README.md

     ./lint.sh --fix

-The lint script requires Python 3 and `clang-format`, which should already be present on your system.
+The lint script requires Python 3 and `clang-format`.
+If the command isn’t found, you can explicitly provide the path to it like `CLANG_FORMAT=$(which clang-format) ./lint.sh`

+For consistency, it is recommended that you use `clang-format-7`.
+On macOS, you can get this by installing LLVM via Homebrew and running the script as `CLANG_FORMAT=$(brew --prefix llvm@7)/bin/clang-format ./lint.sh`

 ### Useful functions